elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 ## import

-We use `import` whenever we want to easily access functions or macros from other modules without using the fully-qualified name.
+We use `import` whenever we want to easily access public functions or macros from other modules without using the fully-qualified name (private functions are in-lined by the compiler, so they cannot be imported).
 For instance, if we want to use the `duplicate/2` function from the `List` module several times, we can import it:

 ```iex
 iex> import List, only: [duplicate: 2]